REVIEW PROCESS & SUBMISSION

-Introduction: Does it describe what the author hoped to achieve accurately, and clearly state the problem being investigated?
-Normally, the introduction should summarize relevant research to provide context, and explain what other authors' findings, if any, are being challenged or extended.
-It should describe the experiment, the hypothesis(es) and the general experimental design or method.
+Introduction: Does it accurately describe what the author hoped to achieve and clearly state the problem being investigated?
+Normally, the introduction should summarize relevant research to provide context and explain what other authors' findings are being challenged or extended.
+In addition, it should describe the experiment, the hypothesis(es) and the general experimental design or method.

-Method: If the data used were primary data, Does the author accurately explain how the data was collected?
+Method: If the data used were primary, Does the author accurately explain how the data was collected?
 Is the design suitable for answering the question posed?
 Is there sufficient information present for you to replicate the research?
 Does the article identify the procedures followed?
 Are these ordered in a meaningful way?
 If the methods are new, are they explained in detail?
 Was the sampling appropriate?
 Have the equipment and materials been adequately described?
-Does the article make it clear what type of data was recorded; has the author been precise in describing measurements?
+Does the article clarify what type of data was recorded; has the author been precise in describing measurements?

-Results: This is where the author/s should explain in words what he/she discovered in the research.
-It should be clearly laid out and in a logical sequence.
+Results: This is where the author/s should explain what they discovered in the research.
+It should be laid out and in a logical sequence.
 You will need to consider if the appropriate analysis has been conducted.
 Are the statistics correct?
-If you are not comfortable with statistics, please advise the editor when you submit your report.
+If you are uncomfortable with statistics, please advise the editor when you submit your report.
 Interpretation of results should not be included in this section.

-Conclusion/Discussion: Are the claims in this section supported by the results, do they seem reasonable?
-Have the authors indicated how the results relate to expectations and to earlier research?
+Conclusion/Discussion: Do the results support the claims in this section?
+Do they seem reasonable?
+Have the authors indicated how the results relate to expectations and earlier research?
 Does the article support or contradict previous theories?
-Does the conclusion explain how the research has moved the body of scientific knowledge forward?
+Does the conclusion explain how the research has moved scientific knowledge forward?

 Tables, Figures, Images: Are they appropriate?
 Do they properly show the data?
 Are they easy to interpret and understand?